The Human Vapor: Plot

-While investigating a mysterious bank robbery, Detective Okamoto encounters dancer Fujichiyo Kasuga and her servant, Jiya.
+While investigating a mysterious bank robbery, Detective Okamoto encounters Nihon-buyō dancer Fujichiyo Kasuga and her servant, Jiya.
 Okamoto's girlfriend, newspaper reporter Kyoko Kono, begins investigating the case as well.
 Shortly thereafter, another bank is robbed, with the culprit mysteriously evading all security measures, surviving gunfire from a police officer, and killing the officer and an employee before vanishing.

-Kyoko informs Okamoto that Fujichiyo is from a wealthy and respected family, but has not performed in some time.
+Kyoko informs Okamoto that Fujichiyo is the Iemoto of the Kasuga house of dance, which has fallen out of favor.
 He also learns from his superior Tabata that the bank victims died from asphyxiation.
 Okamoto and Kyoko discover that Fujichiyo is planning to perform again, but is reticent about the details.
-They follow her to a library, where the librarian Mizuno tells them that she has been studying ancient songs and engravings.
-Fujichiyo also approaches a respected chamber music tutor named Osaki and offers him to perform.
+They follow her to a library, where the librarian Mizuno tells them that she has been studying Noh and Kabuki.
+Fujichiyo also approaches a former disciple of hers named Montayu, and offers him to perform in spite of having a new head at Ningyocho.
 Okamoto reports these findings and his suspicion of her possible sponsor to Tabata, who recommends continuing to investigate Fujichiyo's dealings.

-A suspect is arrested after making a call to Kyoko's newspaper announcing the date and time of the next robbery, but Okamoto and Kyoko feel that his story does not add up.
-Their suspicions of Fujichiyo appear confirmed when she attempts to pay for a theater space with stolen money.
-She is arrested and questioned, but refuses to say where the money came from.
+A copycat is arrested after making a call to Kyoko's newspaper, announcing the date and time of the next robbery, but being found at another bank.
+In spite of said apprehension, Okamoto still holds suspicions over Fujichiyo, which appear confirmed when she attempts to pay for a theater space with stolen money.
+She is arrested and questioned but refuses to say where the money came from.

 Sometime later, Mizuno surrenders himself to the police and offers to show them how he committed the robberies.
 He is brought to the second bank he robbed, where he demonstrates his ability to turn himself into a gaseous form that allows him to evade gunfire, pass through vault bars, and asphyxiate two more people.
 Before he escapes through an overhead window, he demands Fujichiyo's release, but she still refuses to cooperate and is kept in police custody.
 Mizuno attempts a rescue, but she refuses to leave and be seen as a criminal herself.
 Mizuno instead releases the other prisoners, causing a clash with police.